Search programs

 For an associate degree, students must earn a minimum of 60 credits.
 Most bachelor’s programs require completion of at least 120 credit hours to earn a Bachelor of Science (BS), Bachelor of Applied Science (BAS), or Bachelor of Arts (BA) in emergency management.
 Meanwhile, master’s degrees typically require a minimum of 30 credit hours to earn a Master of Science (MS) or Master of Arts (MA).

-Many online emergency management degree programs require internships or capstone projects to teach students how to apply what they learn in courses to real-world experiences.
+Many online emergency management degree programs require internships or capstone projects to teach students how to apply what they learn in courses to real-world situations.
 A capstone project may involve a case study where students receive an emergency scenario for which they must outline how they will respond.
 Some capstone projects may include real-world work hours with an emergency management team.

 Potential courses you’ll take in an online emergency management degree program